TommyBark/LitigAItor-mini/README.md

 # LitigAItor-mini

 _LitigAItor_ is a fullstack app featuring a helpful chatbot model specialized in law (based on _Phi-3-mini_).

+Users can chat and ask about specific law interpretation or about precedent cases in the history of US law.
+Additionally they can also upload their documents and ask about details about them.

 ## Features